-The title of this blog could actually be misleading.
+The title of this blog could be misleading.
 It’s not a fight as to who can do the best job, but how they can synergise to do a collectively fantastic job.
 There is a key difference between Marketing and Business Development, but by understanding each one, we can explore how well they work together.

 Marketing is, quite simply, the process of a business promoting and selling a product or service.
 Those of us who work in business, and in particular marketing, know that this definition is a very simplistic snapshot of what is involved.
 The type of marketing that is required depends on many factors – but that is for another blog.

-Using marketing to build your brand, grow your target audience is nothing if there are no firm targets in place.
+Using marketing to build your brand, and grow your target audience is nothing if there are no firm targets in place.
 And this is where Business Development comes into play.

 Business Development means just that.
 Developing the business.
 The key aim is to build and nurture new business opportunities and chances for growth.
 Again, how you do that will be dependent on a range of factors, including the nature of your business.